-There are many special needs or non neurotypical kids who find homeschooling a much better way to learn than a classroom environment.
+There are many special needs or non-neurotypical kids who find homeschooling a much better way to learn than a classroom environment.

 Homeschooling is not expensive, but normally one parent will be at home, a homeschooling family is likely to be a one-income family, but it is possible for single parents to homeschool and I know of many examples.
-In some instances the main educational facilitator in the family will work from home, as I do.
+In some instances, the main educational facilitator in the family will work from home, as I do.

-Homeschooled kids often attend homeschool groups and meat up, take sports and music classes and belong to clubs and groups like Boy Scouts and Guides.
+Homeschooled kids often attend homeschool groups and meet up, take sports and music classes and belong to clubs and groups like Boy Scouts and Guides.
 Homeschooled kids are not socially isolated and spend plenty of time around other kids and meeting up with friends.

 Some children are homeschooled by choice from birth, others attended school before being pulled out.
 Some homeschooled kids go back to school eventually because they or their parents made that choice.

 Buy the book This is Homeschooling, which covers the many variations on homeschooling here.

 Worldschooling is learning from the world, through travel, culture, people, and experiences.
 Worldschooling can be unschooling, if the child or children are making decisions about destinations and what they’d like to learn and not learn.
 I like to think of worldschooling as strewing the world before a child.